 Senior Associate: You are now transitioning to manager, developing and guiding the project team to deliver effective outcome for clients across a wide range of industries.
 Senior Associate is also the level at which MBAs join the firm.

 Associate Principal: Your focus will now be becoming a true adviser to our clients, continuing to lead our teams’ problem-solving and developing deep expertise in a specific practice area.

 Principal: As a Principal you will act as a peer advisor to our senior clients, a commercial thought-leader managing projects end-to-end and increasingly involved in the business development of our firm.

-Vice President: Our VPs are actively involved in the delivery of client engagements, business development and defining the direction of our firm.
+Director: Our Directors are actively involved in the delivery of client engagements, business development and defining the direction of our firm.

 We assess progress and development of our consultants at our review forums, which take place every six months.
 The review forums are structured around recognizing achievements, understanding individual capability profiles and progress over time, as well as agreeing on how to best support each team member to reach their full potential.